 Weight Loss Maintenance Research

-Losing weight is never easy, but with a goal in site it’s easier to motivate yourself to eat healthy and exercise.
-However once you’ve reached your goal weight every day thereafter it gets a little bit harder to stay on track, and weight-loss maintenance becomes the biggest obstacle.
-In fact almost all research studies agree, only about 20% of people who are successful at weight loss, can maintain this weight loss for longer than 5 years and stay successful in the long term.
+Losing weight is never easy, but with a goal in sight it’s easier to motivate yourself to eat healthily and exercise.
+However once you’ve reached your goal weight, every day thereafter it gets a little bit harder to stay on track, and weight-loss maintenance becomes the biggest obstacle.
+In fact, almost all research studies agree, only about 20% of people who are successful at weight loss, can maintain this weight loss for longer than 5 years and stay successful in the long term.
 Thus weight loss maintenance has a very low success rate.
 For aspiring weight loss candidates this is a grim prospect, especially bearing in mind the effort it takes to lose the weight in the first place.
-So how does one overcome this?
-In our previous research study we found that the successful maintainers exercised more, restrained themselves from eating certain foods, ate differently, and had greater cognitive function compared to lean women with no weight loss history and women who experienced weight loss relapse.
-Thus the answer comes down to better self-discipline, self-control and ultimately higher executive function making certain individuals more successful at weight loss maintenance.
+So finding a way to overcome this is important.